-MailChimp offers two opt-in settings for your lists: single opt-in and double opt-in.
+Mailchimp offers two opt-in settings for your audience: single opt-in and double opt-in.
 Both processes collect email addresses easily and safely and help you grow your audience.
 Depending on your organization’s needs, you may want to try the double opt-in process, which includes an extra confirmation step that verifies each email address.

 In this article, you'll learn about the double opt-in process and how to use it.

 The double opt-in process includes two steps.
 In step 1, a potential subscriber fills out and submits your online signup form.
-In step 2, they'll receive a confirmation email and click a link to verify their email, which is added to your MailChimp list.
+In step 2, they'll receive a confirmation email and click a link to verify their email, which is added to your Mailchimp audience.

-You can choose to enable double opt-in when you create a new list in MailChimp.
-If you have an existing list, go to your list settings to turn on double opt-in.
-Or, if you have multiple lists, you can make global changes on the Opt-In Settings page.
-View subscriber activity for individual lists in your account to determine if any of them may benefit from the double opt-in process, which can help improve open rates.
+You can choose to enable double opt-in when you create a new audience in Mailchimp.
+If you have an existing audience, go to your audience settings to turn on double opt-in.
+Or, if you have multiple audiences, you can make global changes on the Opt-In Settings page.
+View subscriber activity for individual audiences in your account to determine if any of them may benefit from the double opt-in process, which can help improve open rates.

-- If your primary contact address is in the EU, some of your lists may already use double opt-in.
-If you prefer to use single opt-in, you can make that change in each list's settings or on the Opt-In Settings page.
+If your primary contact address is in the EU, some of your audiences may already use double opt-in.
+If you prefer to use single opt-in, you can make that change in each audience's settings or on the Opt-In Settings page.

 Think of these documents as your opportunity to onboard new subscribers and introduce them to your brand.
 You can add branded assets and custom text to your form, or enable a welcome email with a coupon or special offer for new subscribers.

 These messages are included in the double opt-in process.

 The signup form is the first experience your potential subscribers will have with your brand.
 They'll fill out the form and click to submit it.